soulspace-org/overarch/README.md

 ## Features
 * Models and views as data
+  * Reusable and composable models
+  * Separation of model and views
   * C4 architecture and deployment models and views
   * Use case, state machine and code models and views
   * Concept models, concept maps and glossaries
-  * Separation of models and views
   * Hierarchical models and element references
   * View specific customization of model elements
   * Extensible format